mwausamuel33-ship-it/python-pytest-code-challenge-lab/README.md

     * Run `pipenv shell` to enter the virtual environment.

 ### Instructions
-1. Step 1: Understand the Challenge (5 min)
+1. Step 1: Understand the Challenge
 * You need to write tests for a function that finds the longest palindromic substring in a given string.
 A palindrome is a word, phrase, or sequence that reads the same backward as forward.
 * Function Signature
 ```python